The Difference Between Barolo vs Barbaresco

 The main difference in Barolo and Barbaresco is in the soils.
-The soil in Barbaresco is richer in nutrients and, because of this, the vines don’t produce as much tannin as found in the wines of Barolo.
-Both wines smell of roses, perfume and cherry sauce — and they both have a very long finish.
+Barbaresco’s soil has more nutrients and, because of this, wines don’t exude as much tannin as Barolo.
+Both wines smell of roses, perfume, and cherry sauce — and they both have a very long finish.
 The difference is in the taste on the mid-palate; the tannin won’t hit you quite as hard in the Barbaresco.

 What type of soil grows Nebbiolo best?

 If we look at the composition of the soils of Barbaresco and Barolo, they both contain a fair amount of calcareous marl.
 Calcareous marl is basically a lime-rich clay-based soil.